Pages

 [Starting our last full day of the trip!]

-["Last full day" still means over 60 miles of pain, but with more motivation.]
+["Last full day" still means over 60 miles, but with more motivation.]

 [I think I see Mexico....]